 - When tire tread is worn down to 1/16" of tread, it is unsafe and must be replaced.
 By most expert statistics, the average life of a trailer tire under normal use and maintenance is five years regardless of how minimum the use has been. - Even at three years with adequate tread left, replacing your tires should be considered. - Tires may look like they have plenty of tread left even though they may be worn out.
 Have a qualified service technician inspect your tires frequently and evaluate the life of the tire. - Tires are warranted by the tire supplier.
-Refer to the flyer enclosed in your owner's packet for Warranty Information or access the Tredit website at www.tredittire.com.
+Refer to the flyer enclosed in your owner's packet for Warranty Information.

-A tire with tread lower than

-recommended will not have good traction and is subject to tire blowout at any time.
+A tire with tread lower than recommended will not have good traction and is subject to tire blowout at any time.
 Loss of control, serious injury and death may result.